SAMSUNG-Mobile-App-Resources/sip-voip/README.md

 # Extensions to a VoIP application based on the Session Initiation Protocol (SIP)
-This code was developed by a team of four for a class of <b>Software Engineering</b> at <b>National Technical University of Athens</b>.
+This code was developed by a team of four for a class on <b>Software Engineering</b> at <b>National Technical University of Athens</b>.
 The members of the team are:
 - <a href="https://github.com/abenetopoulos">Achilles Benetopoulos</a>
 - Marialena Fragkaki
 - Giorgos Pantazopoulos